amerinor01/pcm/pcc/api.md

 - We do not specify format of the `source_code` object in `uet_compile_algorithm` call.
 What if `source_code` contains bunch of C functions, one calls another.
 Should we define algorithm entry point, e.g., `__pcm_algorithm_main___ int main_fn()`?
     - Algorithm should be able to return error when it is executed, e.g., we should be able to track it through something like a PCM event queue?

+### Implementation notes:
+1. Right now flow generator generates new events, while scheduler asynchronously checks whether thresholds are met and triggers new events.
+Is this optimal?
+Can flow generator (aka datapath) detect whether trigger criteria is met and add new flow into a scheduler's queue?
+2. Is there a reliable way to ensure that scheduler wouldn't schedule a flow TWICE for the same trigger?
+E.g., handler didn't reset the signal...

 ## Matching to create CCC and PCMI creation
 - We install a tuple of source-dest addresses {FEP, JobIB, PIDonFEP, RI, TC} such that any CCC matching it will have the PCMI attached.